nephio-project/docs/user-guide/controllers.md

 ## Reconcilers

 [Reconcilers](https://kubebyexample.com/learning-paths/operator-framework/operator-sdk-go/controller-reconcile-function)
-are used by Kubernetes to enforce the desired state of a CR.
+are used by Kubernetes to enforce the desired state of a Custom Resource (CR).

 ## The Nephio Reconciler Interface

-The nephio controller supports multiple reconcilers and allows reconcilers to be plugged in.
-To plug into the Nephio controller, a reconciler implements the [nephio reconciler interface](https://github.com/nephio-project/nephio/tree/main/controllers/pkg/reconcilers/reconciler-interface).
+The Nephio Controller supports multiple reconcilers and allows pluggable reconcilers.
+To plug into the Nephio controller, a reconciler implements the
+[nephio reconciler
+interface](https://github.com/nephio-project/nephio/tree/main/controllers/pkg/reconcilers/reconciler-interface).
-Reconcilers register with the nephio reconciler interface when they start up.
+Reconcilers register with the Nephio reconciler interface when they start up.

 The reconcilers below are currently supported in the nephio controller: